apache/nuttx/README.txt

        make olddefconfig

-     NOTE: Only compressed defconfig files are retained in the NuttX repository.
+     NOTE 1:  Only compressed defconfig files are retained in the NuttX repository.
      All patches and PRs that attempt to add or modify a defconfig file MUST use the compressed defconfig format as created by 'make savdefconfig.'

+     NOTE 2:  When 'make savedefconfig' runs it will try several things some of which are expected to fail.
+In these cases you will see an error message from make followed by "(ignored)."
+You should also ignore these messages

      CAUTION:  This size reduction was accomplished by removing all setting from the .config file that were at the default value.  'make olddefconfig'